caiomauro/ATK/README.md

 python manage.py runserver
 ```

-Once the server is running, you can access the ATK application by visiting the following URL in your web browser:
+Once the server is running, you can access the ATK application by visiting the following URL in your web browser (log in with your super user):

 ```
 http://127.0.0.1:8000/